BHenderson93/ZillowLite/readme.md

 Database will automatically seed and persist data.

 # Buildout direction
-With more time, I would incorporate Tailwind CSS for a better frontend appearance, as well as instantiating Users and likes as a SQL table.
+With more time, I would incorporate Tailwind CSS for a better frontend appearance, as well as instantiating Users and likes as SQL tables.
 Currently, likes are displayed by tally and that system can be gamed.
 Instead of this setup, I would have a table containing a list of likes, which includes columns for User_ID and Home_ID.
 To find the like count, `SELECT Count(User_ID) FROM likes WHERE Home_ID=${req.body.Home_ID};` within the controller.
 Whenever a like button is clicked, an if else statement can be used - such as

         const liked = db.run(`SELECT Count(User_ID) FROM likes WHERE Home_ID=${req.body.Home_ID};`)
         if(liked > 0){